A fast and oblivious matrix compression algorithm for Volterra integral operators: Numerical examples

-The integral kernel $k(t,s)=e^{s^2-t^2}$ satisfies the asymptotic smoothness assumption \eqref{eq:smooth}, but is not of convolution type.
-As a reference solution, we solve \eqref{eq:lpe} numerically with a 3-stage Runge-Kutta RadauIIA method and with $N_\infty=2^{19}$ time steps.
-For the numerical computations with \Cref{alg:fastconvolution}, we choose a polynomial degree $q=16$ for the kernel and various degrees $p$ for the data $f$ and the solution $y$.
+Let us note that the integral kernel $k(t,s)=e^{s^2-t^2}$ satisfies the asymptotic smoothness assumption \eqref{eq:smooth}, but is not of convolution type $k(t-s)$.
+To obtain a reference solution, we solve \eqref{eq:lpe1}--\eqref{eq:lpe2} numerically with a 3-stage Radau-IIA method and with $N_\infty=2^{19}$ time steps.
+For the numerical solution of \eqref{eq:lpe3}, we then employ \Cref{alg:fastconvolution} with polynomial degree $q=16$ for the kernel approximation and various degrees $p$ for the approximation of the data $f$ and the solution $y$.

-The left plot of \Cref{fig:lpe} illustrates that we indeed reach the theoretical convergence rates of the $p$-stage Radau-IIA method from \cref{eq:brunner}.
+The left plot of \Cref{fig:lpe} illustrates that we indeed reach the theoretical convergence rates predicted by \eqref{eq:brunner} up to a tolerance of around $10^{-10}$ at which numerical noise begins to dominate.
 From the right plot one can immediately deduce the linear complexity of the algorithm.